tkeffer/weereg-py/README.md

      # Add the following 4 "location" sections:

      # 1. Support legacy registrations by rewriting them to the weereg "v1"
-     #    API, then forwarding them to the weereg app server.
+     #    API.
+They will then get forwarded to the weereg app server.
      location /register/register.cgi {
          rewrite ^/register/register.cgi /api/v1/stations/?$args last;
      }